FREE Event & Parking • Saturday March 15, 2014 • 9am - 2pm

 1 Fixing a Broken HeartDPS BioScience Center

-View displays of heart circulation, cardiac anatomy, and actual data recordings of a heart attack.
+View displays of the heart circulation, cardiac anatomy, and actual data recordings of a heart attack.
 Conduct your own experiment using a computer to record autonomic reflex changes in heart rate to exercise/ breath-holding.
 See how we measure changes of signaling molecules in the heart during and after heart attack.

 2 Laser Applications in Chemistry and Biochemistry CSL-302